University College Cork Progress so Far

 Evolved Action Plan

-UCC's evolved Action Plan now consists of 65 actions.
+As of January 2021 UCC's evolved Action Plan now consists of 90 actions.
 Many of these are complete but have led to further actions that, when complete, will go a very long way towards the University’s ambition to adopt in full the Principles of the EC Charter and Code for the benefit of its research staff.

-The award recognises the progress that has been made in support of researchers in the University, including the introduction of structured PhD programmes, Updated Employment and Career Management Structure for Researchers UCC (1,240kB) (1,240kB) the implementation of the University and our on-going commitment to supporting the principles of the European Charter and Code for Researchers.
+The award recognises the progress that has been made in support of researchers in the University, including the introduction of structured PhD programmes, Updated Employment and Career Management Structure for Research Staff2019 the implementation of the University and our on-going commitment to supporting the principles of the European Charter and Code for Researchers.
 The HR Excellence in Research Award will support our researchers in their proposals to attract international funding and researchers to UCC, and promote the University as providing a favourable working environment for researchers, in addition to increasing the international profile of the University.